Italian beach resort guide

-Right next to Etna, the famous Italian volcano that is still active nowadays, you’ll find Taormina, one of Italy’s most popular summer destinations.
-If you’re planning a trip to this wonderful Sicilian city, review the hotels in Taormina at least a couple of months before going, because they are usually packed with tourists during the summer.
+Right next to Mount Etna (the famous Italian volcano that is still active), you’ll find Taormina, one of Italy’s most popular summer destinations.
+If you’re planning a trip to this wonderful Sicilian city, review the hotels in Taormina at least a couple of months before setting off.

+For an authentic and elite Italian trip, Portofino is your best bet.
 This old fishing village is nowadays one of the most exclusive resorts in Italy.
 Situated in Liguria, on the famous Italian Riviera, this little town’s buildings are squeezed around the old harbour.
-Paraggi is the closest village with a sandy shore, since Portofino has no actual beaches.
-For an authentic and elite Italian trip, Portofino is the best option.
+Portofino itself has no actual beaches, so you’ll have to head to the village of Paraggi if you’re after some fun in the sun.